MaptimeATX/intro-to-turf/index.md

 # Examples!

-Word of Warning: Web map rendering performance
+Word of Warning: Having too many points or complex features will make rendering or non-responsive

-For larger datasets do analysis on back-end
+For larger datasets or complex analysis, it is better to do analysis on back-end

-. . .

-Nonetheless, it is fun to see in a web map

 -----------------------------------------------------------